explorigin/Rocket/doc/usage.rst

  **NOTE:** The CherryPyWSGIServer_ adapter does not support SSL in the typical way that CherryPy's server does.
 Instead, pass an interfaces_-like list or tuple to CherryPyWSGIServer_ and it will be handled as Rocket does natively.

+ **ALSO NOTE:** There is a key-certificate pair in the tests directory (in the source distribution).
+Feel free to use these for testing.
+DO NOT USE THE INCLUDED CERTIFICATES FOR A PRODUCTION WEBSITE!
+You have been warned.

 .. _method:

 * method_ - A string value indicating the type of Worker to use to answer the requests received by Rocket.
 The default is **wsgi** and will invoke the WSGIWorker class for handling requests.
 Go to the Methods_ section to see all available methods.